 The former anchor, who has so far asked not to be identified, said numerous women began contacting each other when now-disgraced “Today” star Matt Lauer was fired over inappropriate sexual behavior last month.

 The group of former and current NBC News employees has stayed in touch and wants “to share their stories of when they were harassed, groped or outright assaulted at NBC News,” said the former employee, who added that many of the women haven’t come forward for fear of retribution.

-Beyond the firings of Lauer and Halperin, MSNBC recently admitted that star Chris Matthews settled in 1999 with a former producer who accused him of sexual harassment; fired Senior Vice President Matt Zimmerman after he “engaged in inappropriate conduct with more than one woman” at the network, and suspended “Morning Joe” contributors Glenn Thrush and Harold Ford Jr., after they were accused of harassment by women.
+Beyond the firings of Lauer and Halperin, MSNBC recently admitted that star Chris Matthews settled in 1999 with a former producer who accused him of sexual harassment, and the network suspended “Morning Joe” contributors Glenn Thrush and Harold Ford Jr., after they were accused of harassment by women.

 Lack and Oppenheim have come under increasing fire for sitting on two explosive sex harassment stories: Ronan Farrow’s investigation of movie mogul Harvey Weinstein this past fall, and the “Access Hollywood” tape of Donald Trump just over a year ago.
 Both stories were ultimately aired through other premier news organizations.